 Live stream videos encourage engagement through their interactive and personal format.
 As a result, live streams on LinkedIn receive seven times the reactions and twenty-four times the comments than regular videos.

 The best way to encourage engagement is to post regular content as it provides a means for followers to interact with a brand.
-In addition, the best times to post content on LinkedIn are Wednesday through Friday between 9 AM and 12 PM.
+In the U.S., specifically, the best times to post on LinkedIn are:

 LinkedIn’s global reach makes it a popular job search and marketing platform for users worldwide.

-LinkedIn has ten offices across the U.S. and 26 around the world, including:
+LinkedIn has twelve offices across the U.S. and 26 around the world, including:

 Linkedin is currently available in 26 languages, including Arabic, Englsh, Simplified Chinese, Dutch, Japanese, Spanish, Turkish and more.

-LinkedIn grew from $2.271 billion to $8.050 billion between 2017 and 2020.
-Most of this growth came from Microsoft’s acquisition, which boosted the platform’s userbase.
+LinkedIn grew from $2.271 billion to $13.8 billion between 2017 and 2022.
+Most of this growth came from Microsoft’s acquisition, which boosted the platform’s user base.

 LinkedIn generates revenue from ads, subscriptions, and marketing and talent solutions.
 The steady growth of their user base also boosted the income from those channels.
 Specifically, they saw a 43% increase in their Talent Solutions revenue and a 34% increase in their Marketing Solutions revenue.